boulouzanacer/SafeBoutique/replit.md

 # Overview

 SafeSoft Boutique is a full-stack e-commerce web application built with React and Express.js.
 The application provides an online storefront for product browsing and purchasing, with a comprehensive admin panel for inventory and order management.
 It features a modern, responsive design using shadcn/ui components and Tailwind CSS, with PostgreSQL database integration via Drizzle ORM.
-The application includes dynamic slider functionality for showcasing promotional content, configurable site settings through the admin panel, comprehensive product review system, and custom email/password authentication system for secure account creation and login functionality.
+The application includes dynamic slider functionality for showcasing promotional content, configurable site settings through the admin panel, comprehensive product review system, custom email/password authentication system for secure account creation and login functionality, role-based admin access control restricting admin panel to boulouza.nacer@gmail.com only, and animated loading skeletons throughout the application for smooth user experience.

 # User Preferences